munificent/craftinginterpreters/book/calls-and-functions.md

 We can write a really inefficient recursive Fibonacci function.
 Even better, we can measure just *how* ineffecient it is.
 This is, of course, not the smartest way to calculate a Fibonacci number.
 But it is a good way to stress test a language implementation's support for function calls.
-On my machine, this in clox about five times faster than it does in jlox.
+On my machine, running this in clox is about five times faster than in jlox.
 That's quite an improvement.
-You can start to see how our stack-based bytecode architecture pays its way.

 <div class="challenges">

 ## Challenges

-1. Reading and write the `ip` field is one of the most frequent operations inside the bytecode loop.
+1. Reading and writing the `ip` field is one of the most frequent operations inside the bytecode loop.
 Right now, we access it through a pointer to the current CallFrame.
-That requires a pointer indirection.
-That can force the computer to bypass the cache and hit main memory, which can be a real performance sink.
+That requires a pointer indirection which may force the CPU to bypass the cache and hit main memory.
+That can be a real performance sink.

-    Ideally, we'd be able to keep the `ip` in a native CPU register.
+    Ideally, we'd keep the `ip` in a native CPU register.
 C doesn't let us *require* that without dropping into inline assembly, but we can structure the code to encourage the compiler to make that optimization.
-If we store the `ip` directly in a C local variable and mark it `register`, there's a good chance the C compiler will listen to our polite request.
+If we store the `ip` directly in a C local variable and mark it `register`, there's a good chance the C compiler will accede to our polite request.

-    This does mean we need to be careful to load and store it back into the correct CallFrame when starting and ending function calls.
+    This does mean we need to be careful to load and store the local `ip` back into the correct CallFrame when starting and ending function calls.
     Implement this optimization.
 Write a couple of benchmarks and see how it affects the performance.
 Do you think the extra code complexity is worth it?

 2. Right now, there's no way for a native function to signal a runtime error.
     In a real implementation, this is something we'd need to support because